Wolfy76700/Wolfy76700.github.io/rules_pack.md

 #### Pools

-Pools will be finalized the day before the event.
+Pools will be finalized during a Pools Draw stream.
 Once pools are finalized, the TO will announce on both [FGC.Network](https://fgc.network/@WolfTV) and the [Discord server](https://discord.gg/xFejWpb) that matches can now be played.

 Team captains are responsible for making sure all of their pools matches are played during the 2-week period allocated to pools, and scheduling accordingly.
-Team Captains need to warn the TOs as soon as a match is scheduled, and scores need to be reported as soon as a match is played.
+Team Captains need to warn the TOs as soon as a match is scheduled, and scores need to be reported to the TOs as soon as a match is played.

+In order to more easily schedule the matches, we recommend the use of tools like [HammerTime](https://hammertime.cyou/), which can generate a timestamp which can be pasted in Discord.
+This allows for everyone to see the timestamp in their local timezone.

+For easier communication we request that each pool match has its own thread in #pack-match-chat where both teams and the TOs can communicate between each other.
+The thread title should ideally follow the following format:
+     `[Open {number} - Pool {letter}] {Team 1} VS {Team 2}` (e.g. `[Open 2 - Pool B] Fadee Gaming VS Les Presque PHX`)

 Each team is heavily encouraged to stream their matches on their own.
 No pools stream will be organized by WolfTV.

+Pools matches will be have individual event pages on Discord with the links to each match’s announced streams.
+For an easier organisation, as well as social media purposes, we request that matches happening on a given day are reported to the TOs at least before 10:00 CET/CEST¹ the day the match happens.
+This of course does not apply to matches happening the day of the Pools Draw.

+¹ *Depending on whether Daylight savings are on.
+Corresponds to UTC+1/UTC+2 respectively.*

 #### Final bracket

 The final bracket will be a single-elimination event featuring the best teams from Pools.
 Semi-Finals and Finals will be played on stream on two different time slots, announced alongside the event by the TO.

+During the stream, all communication between the TOs, streamers, captains and players will be done through the #pack-stream-arena channel

 ### Invitational event